This guide will walk you through the process of translating your project using a combination of machine translations and professional translations.

 - The translations will be imported into your Published bin and will be visible to your users!

 NOTE: You could also invite your vendor to your team as described below.

 You can invite translators to your team so that they may use the tools available in the Localize dashboard to add human translations.

 - Invite your translators using these instructions

 - Give them the proper permissions to translate in the appropriate language(s)

 - Inform them how to find the content to translate

-Now that you translators have been invited, they can use the following tools to translate your content.
+Now that your translators have been invited, they can use the following tools to translate your content.

-- In-Context Editor: The In-Context Editor will provide your translators with visual context when adding and editing translations, so they can see where translations appear in your website.
+In-Context Editor: The In-Context Editor will provide your translators with visual context when adding and editing translations, so they can see where translations appear on your website.

 Manage Phrases Page: On the Manage Phrases page, your translators can simply click on a phrase to add or edit the translation.